hfldai/scATAC-analysis-resources/Notes_10x_multinome.md

 ## Workflow
-* If choose “rna” mode in snakemake, integrate with rna-seq
+* snakemake “all_rna”  integrates with rna-seq
    * `snakemake all_rna …`
 * Input of gene expression
    10x cellranger-arc output of the raw barcode-feature matrix (we do not want to alter the 10x pre-processing steps for RNA-seq)